strmlineapp-ux/agileflow/src/docs/user-manual.md

 ## 1. Getting Started

 ### 1.1 Requesting Access
-To begin using AgileFlow, you must first request access from an administrator.
+To begin using AgileFlow, you must first be invited or request access to your company's specific workspace from an administrator.
-1. Navigate to the main page and click the "Sign up" link.
+1. Navigate to your company's unique AgileFlow URL (e.g., `your-company.agileflow.app`).
+2. Click the "Sign up" link.
-2. Enter your email address and click "Request Access".
+3. Enter your email address to request access to the workspace.
-3. An administrator will review your request and grant you access.
+4. An administrator for your company will review your request and grant you access.

 ### 1.2 Signing In
 Once your access has been approved, you can sign in:
-1. Navigate to the login page.
+1. Navigate to your company's login page.
 2. Enter your email and password.
 3. You will be taken to your default calendar view.